sbidoul/pip-deepfreeze/README.rst

 ``pip list`` to make sure ``pip``, ``setuptools`` and ``wheel`` are installed in the virtualenv.

-To install your project (in editable mode if supported) in the active virtual environment, go to your project root directory and run:
+To install your project in editable mode in the active virtual environment, go to your project root directory and run:

 .. code:: console